Old Stone House

-Peirce Mill was built in the 1820's, and operated commercially until 1897.
+Peirce Mill was built in the 1820s and operated commercially until 1897.
 The United States Government acquired the mill as part of Rock Creek Park in 1892.
-Currently the mill is not operating.
-It is being preserved and ultimately will be made operable again when sufficient funding for repairs is made available.
+Generally, the mill is open year-round.
+Hours and programs / activities vary by season.
+Tours offered year-round.
 Peirce Mill is on the National Register of Historic Places.

 Meridian Hill Park

 The park, located approximately 1.5 miles from the White House, offers stunning views of the capital city.
 Meridian Hill Park was designated a National Historic Landmark in 1994, as "an outstanding accomplishment of early 20th-century Neoclassicist park design in the United States."
 Construction of the park began in 1914.
 In 1933, the grounds were transferred to the National Park Service.

 Dumbarton Oaks Park

 The park is a striking example of one of the most important designs by Landscape Architect Beatrix Farrand, considered the foremost woman landscape architect of her generation.
 Owners of the Dumbarton Oaks estate, Mildred and Robert Woods Bliss, hired Farrand to create an illusion of country life within the city.
 Working closely with Mildred Bliss, Farrand made the vision a reality.
 She created a formal garden next to the mansion, which is called Dumbarton Oaks (owned by Harvard University) and this naturalistic landscaped garden below (owned by the National Park Service).